 Walking Holidays in Greece

 Evia: Although Evia is the second largest island in Greece, its beautiful mountain villages and heavenly beaches remain much less crowded than other islands.
 As well as taking you off the tourist paths, Evia will charm you with its picturesque landscapes that wrap around country lanes and goat trails.
 Discover authentic mountain villages, Byzantine churches and fascinating Roman sites, perhaps resting for a cool drink at one of the traditional Greek tavernas or ouzo-meze bars along the way.
-The walk through the valley of Mili is especially scenic and as you wind among citrus trees, cypress trees and olive groves, the most dramatic views across the Aegean Sea unfold.
+Hiking through the valley of Mili is especially scenic and as you wind among citrus trees, cypress trees and olive groves, the most dramatic views across the Aegean Sea unfold.

 Santorini: Arguably the most famous island in Greece, and in the world, owing to its stellar sunsets and Cycladic whitewashed houses, Santorini is every paradise seeker’s dream.
 It’s hard to believe that the entire island was created from a gigantic volcanic eruption circa 1650 BC, forming its distinctive crescent shape that you see today.
 The villages of Oia and Fira are equally as captivating and give you a glimpse into the culture and history of Santorini.
 You’ll also find world-class restaurants and bars on the island where you can try traditional Greek food and enjoy a drink as you look out over the Mediterranean.
 If you prefer to escape the busier parts of Santorini, there are plenty of secluded walking trails and ancient sites to explore.

-Paros: Walk along Byzantine paths that connect the ancient villages of Paros and uncover the incredible past of this beguiling island.
+Paros: Hike along Byzantine paths that connect the ancient villages of Paros and uncover the incredible past of this beguiling island.
 Its famous white marble put Paros on the map when it was used to carve the Venus de Milo and Napoleon’s tomb.
 The beaches of Paros are undoubtedly beautiful but it’s the historic villages and towns that really let you get under its skin.
 Head to the capital and port town of Paroikia where medieval and neoclassical buildings line the streets or follow the centuries-old Byzantine path from Leftkes to the east coast of Paros.

 Naxos: This is the largest of the Cyclades islands and its diverse landscape plays host to pretty walking trails, ancient sites and mountain villages.
 The main town of Hora is made up of higgledy-piggledy streets, fortified Venetian mansions and a vibrant waterfront but if you prefer to go off grid, you won’t have to go far before you find yourself at an historic site or a remote mountain village.
 As you explore, you’ll also notice a blend of Classical, Venetian and Byzantium influences throughout the island.
 Because of its fertile landscapes, Naxos is home to some of the finest produce in the country, including olives, corn, grapes, figs and citrus fruit.